euronovate/ENMobileSDK-Android/ENViewer/readme.md

 ![viewerbar_simple](viewerbar_simple.png)

-`theme1`:  in this case (image is rotated) it hasn't confirm and cancel buttons.
+`theme1`:  in this case (image is rotated) it does not have confirm and cancel buttons.

 ![viewerbar_theme1](viewerbar_theme1.png)